mrchristensen/Catmatch/README.md

 gcc -o catmatch catmatch.c

-Your code should compile with no warnings!

-The "-o" option names the resulting binary being named "catmatch" (as opposed to the default, "a.out").
+(The "-o" option names the resulting binary being named "catmatch" (as opposed to the default, "a.out").)

 ## Testing